joshua-laughner/PECANS/README.md

 directory of this repo, where `requirements.txt` is).
 I recommend installing in a virtual environment or Conda environment to avoid dependency conflicts with your base Python installation.

+PECANS is currently built for Python 3.11.
+If you do not have Python 3.11 yet, see the installation section of the [documentation](https://pecans.readthedocs.io/en/stable/) for suggestions on how to install it.

 PECANS can also be installed as a package by running `python setup.py install` or `python setup.py develop` in the top directory.
 This allows you to, for example, import PECANS into a Jupyter notebook.
 The difference between the `install` and `develop` commands is that the latter will link to